tezos/tezos/docs/whitedoc/p2p.rst

 I/O Scheduling
 ~~~~~~~~~~~~~~

-The P2P layer uses I/O scheduling in order to be able to control its
+The P2P layer uses a scheduling mechanism in order to be able to control its
-bandwidth usage as well as implementing different policies
+bandwidth usage as well as implementing different policies (e.g. read/write
-(e.g. read/write quotas) to different peers.
-For now, each peer is
+quotas) to different peers.
+For now, each peer is granted a fair share of the
-granted a fair share of the global allocated bandwidth, but it is
+global allocated bandwidth, but it is planned for the individual allocated
-planned for the individual allocated bandwidth to each peer to be a
-function of the peer's score.
+bandwidth to each peer to be a function of the peer's score.
+Each connection is
+associated tp a read/write queues where data is copied at a rate of equivalent
+to max_download_speed / num_connections (resp. max_upload_speed /
+num_connections).

 Encryption
 ~~~~~~~~~~